castier1/debugger-Project/README.md

-	gvar     to print all the global data in the program bp list	 to print all the breakpoints created bp add <func>    to create a breakpoint at a function [Not functional yet] bp rm <func>     to remove a breakpoint at a function [Not functional yet] analyse >>> pid
+	gvar     to print all the global data in the program bp list	 to print all the breakpoints created bp add <func>    to create a breakpoint at a function [Not functional yet] bp rm <func>/all     to remove a breakpoint at a function or all the breakpoints created[Not functional yet] analyse >>> pid
 	 71776
 analyse >>> ppid